Poojya Sri Sanganabasava Shivayogi Banthanala

 Dr. M. B. Patil

-Dr. M. B. Patil was elected as an MLA first in 1991 and has won as an MLA five times till date.
+In addition to his illustrious role in academia, Dr. M. B. Patil has also made significant contributions to public service.
+He was elected as an MLA first in 1991 and has won as an MLA six times till date.
 He has also served as an MP for one term.
-He has served as the Minister of Water Resources, and Vijayapura District In-charge Minister in the Siddaramaiah-led government, between 2013 and 2018, and as the Minister of Home in the Kumaraswami led Congress-JDS coalition government during 2018-19.
+He currently serves as the Minister for Commerce & Industries and Infrastructure in the Government of Karnataka.
+Previously, he held the portfolios of Home, Water Resources and Vijayapura District In-charge Minister in the state government.
+With his visionary leadership, he has played a pivotal role in spearheading critical projects, enhancing water resource management, and accelerating infrastructure development in the state.

 He has a keen interest in Buddha and Basava philosophy.